delehef/asgart/README.md

 # Asgart

-Asgart (A Segment duplications Gathering and Refinment Tool) is a tool designed to computationally search for segmental duplications in a DNA string.
+Asgart (A Segmental duplications Gathering and Refinement Tool) is a tool designed to computationally search for segmental duplications in a DNA string.

 Its key feature is its adaptability to the available computing power by its ability to comprommise between the quality and precision of the results and the compute time